 – Shift in mood

 Ear crackling does not always require treatment.
 In many cases, these audible noises will go away on their own or with the appropriate treatment.
 However, if someone is experiencing severe crackling sounds or experiences them daily, it is recommended to speak to a doctor for a full diagnosis and treatment recommendations.

 Crackling in the ears can be caused by several different conditions, such as the buildup of earwax, a dislocated jaw, or TMJ disorder.
 If the crackling sound is not too severe, there are various home remedies that can assist in alleviation.
 These should only be performed under the advice of a qualified medical professional.

 The crackling sound audible in one’s ear may last for varying lengths, depending on the cause.
 If the crackling is due to a condition such as TMJ disorder, it may be present for weeks, months, or longer if left untreated.
 A popping or crackling sound may also be present when recovering from a cold, and typically lasts no longer than a few days or a week.

-If you or someone you love is experiencing a crunching noise when moving their jaw, come to Koala® Center for Sleep & TMJ Disorders to discover what is causing the issue.
+If you or someone you love is experiencing a crunching noise when moving their jaw, come to Koala® Center For Sleep & TMJ Disorders to discover what is causing the issue.
 Our kind and compassionate professionals are dedicated to providing a higher level of care.
 Our mission is to improve the quality of sleep for all of our patients, and in doing so, improve their quality of life.
-We serve patients all over the US, and have offices located in Bloomington IL, Peoria IL, Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Brewster NY, El Paso TX, Albuquerque NM, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 We look forward to serving you!